Jeangowhy/opendocs/OnJava8.md

 versions of flatMap( ) , concat( ) , and of( ) .

 Let’s take one more look at the task ofbreaking a file into a stream ofwords.
-Our last encounter was FileToWordsRegexp. java , which had the problem that it required us to read the whole file into a List of lines—thus requiring storage for that List .
+Our last encounter was FileToWordsRegexp.java , which had the problem that it required us to read the whole file into a List of lines—thus requiring storage for that List .
 What we really want is to create a stream ofwords without requiring intermediate storage.
 Once again, this is exactly the problem solved by flatMap( ) :